kinopio-club/kinopio-help/posts/editing-connections.md

 ---
-title: Editing Connections
+title: Connection Labels
-tags: ['How to Use']
+tags: ['Advanced Use']
-color: 'khaki'
+color: '#b9a8ff'
-date: 2020-03-01
 ---

 ## Use connections and labels to add flexible meaning, grouping, and structure to your spaces